Snarls-at-Fleas/etch-a-sketch/README.md

 # etch-a-sketch
-Tutorial project for Odin Project course
+Odin Project tutorial task

+A simple low-res sketchpad using HTML+CSS+JS only.